mredigonda/Any-OJ-to-PDF/README.md

-# Get problem statements PDFs from AtCoder, Codeforces, and SPOJ
+# Get problem statements PDFs from AtCoder, Codeforces, SPOJ

 ## How to use